agualde/Cabifiy-API/README.md

 # Challenge

 Designed to be a fully fucntioning Car Pooling API Service implementing Redis as the sole database.
-To make me think beyond the aids provided by Postgres, SQL, it implements no models and doesn't leverages ORM's like ActiveRecords.
+It implements no models and doesn't leverages ORM's like ActiveRecords.
 It is a feat of design and business logic compartamentalization.

 # Car Pooling Service